ajgarlag/symfony-docs/security/access_control.rst

                 ],
                 [
                     'path' => '^/admin',
-                    // when defining multiple roles, it could be like an OR or AND condition depending on the 'affirmative' or 'unanimous' strategy used
-                    'roles' => ['ROLE_MANAGER', 'ROLE_ADMIN'],
+                    // when defining multiple roles, the behavior depends on the strategy used in Access Decission Manager 'roles' => ['ROLE_MANAGER', 'ROLE_ADMIN'],
                 ],
             ],